Sutton Coldfield Town Hall: Current building

-The opening event was an evening concert by the Sutton Coldfield Choral Society.
-The following night, an amateur dramatic performance of The Duke of Killicrankie was given by A. C. Fraser Wood and Company.
-All operations were moved from the previous town hall on Mill Street to the new building.
+A lofty clock tower separated the Town Hall section of the building from the fire station.
+When first opened it functioned as a ventilation shaft, and also served as a hose tower for the fire brigade.
+The clock (provided in 1906) was by Evans & Sons of Birmingham.

 The area to the front of the town hall, King Edwards Square, became the main public assembly area and the stocks, which are now located at Blakesley Hall, were displayed to the public in the square.

-When first opened, the clock tower, which rises from one of the main entrances, also served as a hose tower and a ventilation shaft for the fire headquarters.
+The Town Hall was extended in the 1950s.

 Sutton Coldfield Town Hall ceased to be the seat of local government, after the Municipal Borough of Sutton Coldfield was absorbed into the City of Birmingham as part of the implementation of the Local Government Act 1972.

-In September 2012, Birmingham City Council offered the adjoining council house portion of the building for sale.
+In September 2012, Birmingham City Council offered the adjoining Council House portion of the building for sale.
 In May 2014, it was announced that this part of the building had been sold to Gethar Ventures, and would be converted into 18 residential apartments, with a further 35 apartments and two restaurants built on adjacent land.

 The Town Hall itself remained under the ownership of Birmingham City Council as a public arts venue.
 In 2016, a group of local arts, history & events professionals formed a charitable trust registered as the Sutton Coldfield Arts and Recreational Trust.
 Through this time, the trust operated as tenants of the building to Birmingham City Council.

 After a successful three years of operating the venue, Birmingham City Council formally exchanged ownership of the building to the newly renamed trust, Royal Sutton Coldfield Community Town Hall Trust.
 Since 2019 the trust has held legal ownership of the building, and continues to operate the business inside it.